Adam5Wu/ESPWS2812FBLess/README.md

    - Two `Target` implementations are provided in the "stock" implementation:
      - `UniformColorTarget`: Displays a single color across the entire strip;
      - `ColorDotTarget`: Displays a color dot at a certain position on the strip.
+       - There are two variants:
+         - `ComputedColorDotTarget`: produces dot pixels data at realtime, using floating point arithmetics.
+It is serves as a technical feasibility demonstration, as well as a computationally expensive transition, good for creating frame underflow and near-misses which can help determining the reset timing characteristics of an LED strip.
+         - `BlendedColorDotTarget`: a much less demanding implementation that produces the same visual transition, using pre-computed dot pixels with translucency (alpha channel), and leverages the render's frame blending capability.
    - You could implement additional targets that perform fancier transitions.
 3. When the renderer runs the transition, it will:
    - Invoke `Target::RenderInit()` at the start of the transition, providing a `Frame` as the